GREATEST: Issa Rae

 From Awkward Black Girl to Insecure, the Los Angeles auteur is shifting paradigms through entertainment, collaboration and entrepreneurial activism.

-Issa Rae is easing herself back into daily life after more than a year of lockdown.
-From the amount of projects she’s working on at any given moment, you’d never know it.
+Issa Rae had no issue easing herself back into daily life after more than a year of lockdown.

 And despite the restrictions of the pandemic, Rae’s creative energy never showed any signs of slowing down.
 If anything, the time spent in near isolation only sharpened her resolve, manifesting itself across entertainment projects, a music label and a collaboration with Converse.
 All of this while fostering community-driven work throughout historically Black Los Angeles neighborhoods, as both a partner in Inglewood’s Hilltop Coffee and a supporter of the expansive open-air museum Destination Crenshaw.